 In the nearby plaza, musicians would often gather.
 The eternal flame was fueled by propane tank.
 An old man sold chive dumplings from a rolling cart, while another grilled skewers of paprika beef.
 Male turtledoves would puff their breasts, woo-ing, and for a few coins, we each bought an hour with the grief

-Sandra Beasley is the author of three poetry collections: Count the Waves, forthcoming in 2015 from W. W. Norton; I Was the Jukebox (W. W. Norton, 2010), winner of the Barnard Women Poets Prize; and Theories of Falling (New Issues Poetry & Prose, 2008), winner of the New Issues Poetry Prize.
+Sandra Beasley is the author of three poetry collections: Count the Waves (W. W. Norton, 2015); I Was the Jukebox (W. W. Norton, 2010), winner of the Barnard Women Poets Prize; and Theories of Falling (New Issues Poetry & Prose, 2008), winner of the New Issues Poetry Prize.
+In 2015 she received a fellowship from the National Endowment for the Arts.
 She lives in Washington, D.C., and is on the faculty of the low-residency MFA program at the University of Tampa.